uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/application-level-protocols.md

 If your school’s IT department can't allow you access to these features, simply encourage the students to try this at home.
 It’s a perfectly safe activity.

-**Note:** Details in the Network tab only show up if the inspector is open before the page loads, you may need to refresh the current page to see everything.
+**Note:** Details in the Network tab only show up if it is open before the page loads, you may need to refresh the current page to see everything.

 {panel end}